metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 could be removed, but was never part of a released API).
 In order to start using this feature, one will just need to modify the *Metal3DataTemplate* and create *Metal3IPPool* objects.

-If applicable, how will the component be upgraded and downgraded?
-Make sure this is in the test plan.

 ### Version Skew Strategy